lambdamikel/Busch-2090/README.md

 Arduino sketch via the ``PGM`` button.
 These ROM programs are defined in the ``busch2090.ino`` sketch as ``PGM7`` to ``PGMD`` macros.

-The Mega version 1 uses the select button of the LCD+Keypad shield to toggle between PC + current op-code display, register display, extra-register display, and display off.
+The Mega version 1 uses the select button (either of the LCD+Keypad shield, or the discrete N.O. button for the mega version 2) to toggle between PC + current op-code display, register display, extra-register display, and display off.
 Note that the emulator slows down considerably with LCD being on.

 ![Program Counter and Op-Code Display](https://github.com/lambdamikel/Busch-2090/blob/master/images/img-mega-v1-6-small.jpg)
 ![Register Content Display](https://github.com/lambdamikel/Busch-2090/blob/master/images/img-mega-v1-7-small.jpg)